graphcore/poptorch/docs/user_guide/debugging.rst

 You can create an anchor by calling :py:func:`~poptorch.Options.anchorTensor`.
 It takes two mandatory string parameters: a convenient user-defined name for the anchor and the name of the chosen tensor.
-Optionally, you may spacify the anchor mode as well as the anchor return period.
+Optionally, you may specify the anchor mode as well as the anchor return period.
 In order for this option setting to take effect, they must be set before model compilation.